Non-Programmers Can Label Programs Indirectly via Active Examples: A Case Study with Text-to-SQL: Introduction

-We then built an interface based on \ourframework and recruited 11 English-speaking non-experts to annotate a random subset of 240 utterances from the \spider{} development set, with each utterance examined by 2.5 humans on average (\cref{sec:HCI}).
-Our system achieves the same accuracy as the original \spider{} annotation performed by database experts (75\%), which significantly outperforms the top-1 accuracy of Codex (59\%). \cref{sec:analysis} analyzes errors made by database experts without \ourframework and by our non-experts unfamiliar with databases.
+\textbf{Non-Programmer Annotator Study.} As a case study, we use \ourframework to label SQL programs.
+We built an annotation GUI based on \ourframework and recruited 11 non-programmers to label a random subset of 240 utterances from the \spider{} \citep{yu-etal-2018-spider} development set (\cref{sec:HCI}).
+According to a new carefully constructed gold standard, we achieve the same accuracy as the original \spider{} annotation performed by database experts (75\%) and also substantially outperforms the top-1 accuracy of Codex (59\%). \ourframework also exposes subtle errors made by previous experts, which we analyze in \cref{sec:updated-ann}.

-Finally, \cref{sec:related} places \ourframework in the context of broader research trends. \cref{sec:discussion} ends by summarizing the pre-requisites for applying it to other domains and future directions for improvement.
+\ourframework is a preliminary step towards enabling non-programmers to label utterances with arbitrarily complex programs.
+Applying it to new semantic parsing tasks still faces some bottlenecks: it requires a seed semantic parser with reasonable top-$k$ accuracy and an efficient procedure to find simple and informative program inputs (\cref{sec:related}).
+However, these bottlenecks might be alleviated by future advances in semantic parsing and program synthesis.
+With these advances, we hope \ourframework can facilitate non-programmers to label programs in a broader range of applications in the future. \footnote{The corrected annotations and our code for searching for informative and simple databases are on our github: \url{https://github.com/ruiqi-zhong/EMNLP23-APEL} .}